AnuragThePathak/News-Feed-App/CONTRIBUTING.md

 # How to contribute?
+- Improve UI.
+- Add any other functionality you think will be great.
+- Optimize code if possible.

+# N.B.
+ - It is highly recommended to follow android official documentation and codelabs (in some cases) while making any changes.
+ - Never commit the .idea directory.

 If you want to make a contribution to the repository, follow these steps :

   1) **Fork this repository** to your own Github account by clicking the Fork button on the top right corner.
+  You can use GUI of android studio rather then using command line instructions for rest of the steps.

   2)  **Clone the repository**